monogon-dev/NetMeta/README.md

 ### Multi-node deployment

-Work In Progress.
-Please contact us if you're interested in large-scale deployments.
+We are currently finalizing the design for multi-node deployments.
+Please contact us if you're interested in large-scale deployments - we want your feedback!

-### Monogon Metropolis
+### Monogon OS

-Stay tuned - NetMeta will be a first-class citizen on Monogon's [Metropolis](https://monogon.tech/metropolis.html) cluster operating system.
+NetMeta will be a first-class citizen on [Monogon OS](https://monogon.tech/monogon_os.html) - stay tuned!

 ### ☸️ Kubernetes